james-things/bitsandbytes-prebuilt-all_arch/README.md

 ## Update (2/3/23)

-I have added an experimental build of 0.37.0, but I have not had a chance to test it out yet.
-Feel free to open an issue and let me know either way. :)
+I have added an experimental build of 0.37.0, but I have only done minimal testing with it.
+Please let me know if there are any issues using it!

 ## About